LVLMs and Humans Ground Differently in Referential Communication: Related Work in Human-AI Interaction

 \section{Related Work in Human-AI Interaction}

 Related work on referential communication with LVLMs typically uses human-human corpora as a gold standard for human-AI interaction, finding consistently that humans perform better than models.
-Although such corpora include spontaneous turn-taking by humans, the tests with AI partners tend to not allow multi-turn interaction, so does not test the abilities of models to collaboratively ground meaning or repair misunderstandings.
+Although such corpora include spontaneous turn-taking by humans, testing with AI partners tends to not allow multi-turn interaction, so does not test their ability to collaboratively ground meaning or repair misunderstandings.

-\citet{haber-etal-2019-photobook} introduced \textit{PhotoBook}, a widely used dataset for exploring common ground in visually grounded dialogues.
-Two human participants play a multi-round online image identification game in which each sees a grid of six visually similar scenes, with some images shared and others visible to only one partner.
-The partners chat via text and decide which images among a set of highlighted targets are common to both partners or private to only one. \citet{imai2025measuring} adapted PhotoBook to an AI–AI setting using LVLMs and evaluated the AI dyads against the human ones using a suite of proposed grounding metrics.
-Although LVLM pairs achieved near-human task accuracy, their dialogue still differed from human pairs in the formation of common ground, both in efficiency and in lexical adaptation.
+For example, \textit{PhotoBook}, a widely used dataset for exploring common ground in visually grounded dialogues \citep{haber-etal-2019-photobook}, has human participants play a multi-round online image identification game in which each sees a grid of six visually similar scenes, with some images shared and others visible to only one partner.
+The partners chat via text and decide which images among a set of highlighted targets are common to both partners or private to only one. \citet{imai2025measuring} adapted PhotoBook to an AI-AI setting using LVLMs and evaluated the AI dyads against the human ones using a suite of proposed grounding metrics.
+Although LVLM pairs achieved near-human task accuracy, their dialogue differed from human pairs in the formation of common ground, both in efficiency and in lexical adaptation.

-\citet{hawkins-etal-2020-continual} had human-human and human-AI director-matcher pairs identify targets within sets that consisted of four photos from the COCO data set, with the goal of being able to use more efficient expressions with repeated referring to the same photos.
+\citet{hawkins-etal-2020-continual} had human-human and human-AI director-matcher pairs identify targets within sets that consisted of four photos from the COCO data set, with the goal of being able to use more efficient expressions (dubbed ``ad-hoc conventions'') upon repeated referring to the same photos.
 Such photos were far more distinctive than the basket targets that we used, making their task much easier (and possibly the labeled COCO data would have been in the models’ training data). \citet{hawkins-etal-2020-continual}’s model adapted over the course of repeated rounds of references to the same objects; however, there was no multi-turn interaction, as human directors simply typed referring expressions and matchers responded (5-10 s later in the case of AI matchers) by selecting the target (before receiving feedback about correctness).

 Using a corpus of nearly 3,000 human-written referring expressions, \citet{tang-etal-2024-grounding} tested model performance of LVLMs as both ``speakers'' and ``listeners'' (analogous to director/matcher roles) in a visual-spatial environment in which the two agents had distinct spatial perspectives.
 The models performed more poorly at resolving referents (and in both roles) than did humans, but training an open-weight model with evidence of communicative success improved its performance (albeit still not to human-human levels).